 - Certificate of College Teaching, Vanderbilt University

-Nutritional sciences, metabolism in health and disease, genetics of disease, mitochondrial bioenergetics, Drosophila husbandry and genetics
+Nutritional sciences, genetic basis of complex diseases, neurosciences, mitochondrial bioenergetics, Drosophila husbandry and genetics

 Awards and Honors

 - Outstanding Poster Presentation.
 Nutrition Symposium.
 “Decline in physical function is sensitive to pharmacological intervention in a Drosophila model of Alzheimer’s disease”.
 Samford University, Birmingham, AL, 2018